duckling747/Compressiontron/documentation/user_guide.md

 ## How to run the Java program

 First navigate into the program directory, [here](https://github.com/duckling747/Compressiontron/tree/master/entropy-compressor).
-Then generate the jar-file, by executing
+Then generate the jar file, by executing
 ```
 mvn package
 ```